Abdulrahman-ALQawnas/Group-13-COMP2003/README.md

 https://trello.com/invite/b/673bd9ebf0f6621456aeae4c/ATTIfbc076789e59ae3eff8c15e1ab1bed08D71
 B8C25/group-13

-### Low Fidelity Design
+### Design Documents
-file contain initial prototype that analyse the main idea of the platform, you can find it on Low-fidelity branch
+file contain initial prototype that analyse the main idea of the platform, also you can see high fidelity design using figma

+### Minutes
+contain all details about meetings.

+### Trello Snapshot
+contain muliple snapshot about tasks flow on trello.

-### FrontEnd Implementation:
+### Source Code
+**AdvicePlatform-HTML file:**
 contain HTML web page with CSS, Js and assets images , you can found it on Frontend branch.

-### Backend Implementation:
+**AdvicePlatform-laravel file:**
-contain the last version of the platform which developed using Laravel Framework , the project contain the Database migrations of the project and the user interfaces. you can found it on the main brach **Set up a Laravel project structure and environment.**
+contain the last version of the platform which developed using Laravel Framework , the project contain the Database migrations of the project and the user interfaces. you can found it on the main brach

+**Set up a Laravel project structure and environment.**
 ``` bash
 composer global require laravel/installer